Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Models

 The steric repulsion energy reads~\citep{Rosensweig-1997}

 in which $\xi$ is the grafting parameter (surface density of the adsorbed molecules), $\delta$ is the length of the surfactant layers, and $R_{ij}$ is the arithmetic mean of $R_i$ and $R_j$,

 Let us now describe the interactions that differ across the models.
 The first model avoids the van der Waals divergence by limiting the separation distance to a predefined threshold ($s_{min}$).
 Any pairs whose surfaces are closer than this limit will have the same energy as if the distance is $s_{min}$.
 The second model overcomes the divergence by considering the length of atomic bonds, effectively adjusting the separation distance in the energy expressions so that the divergence range is never reached.
-The third model involves replacing $U_{vdw}$, for small separations, with the cohesion energy combined with the Born-Mayer repulsion.
+The third model involves replacing $U_{vdw}$, for small separations, with the cohesive energy combined with the Born-Mayer repulsion.
+We set $s_{min} = \SI{0.01}{\nano\meter}$ for the three models to compare the different approaches at small separations where the system transitions from a mesoscopic to a microscopic realm.
+This value is close to the Born-Mayer decay parameter $L = \SI{0.03084}{\nano\meter}$, while still above the order of magnitude in which finer effects such as atomic bond vibrations become significant \citep{Konaka-1970,Scheele-2024}.